mgreiler/secure-code-review-checklist/README.md

 security vulnerabilities such as cross-site scripting, SQL injection, does it do input sanitization and validation?
+  - [ ] Are inputs from external sources validated?
 - [ ] Is data retrieved from external APIs or libraries checked accordingly?

+## Exception handling
+- [ ] Do all methods have appropriate exceptions?
+- [ ] Does the error shown to users open us up for attacks, ie. includes stack trace, ids, etc?
+- [ ]